-To qualify as a sustainable investment, an investee company must contribute to one or more of the following environmental and/or social objectives, must not significantly harm any of those objectives and must operate good governance practices:
+To qualify as a sustainable investment, an investee company must contribute to environmental and/or social objectives, must not significantly harm any of those objectives and must operate good governance practices:

-- Environmental objectives include (i) climate change mitigation, (ii) climate change adaptation, (iii) sustainable use and protection of water and marine resources, (iv) transition to a circular economy, (v) pollution prevention and control, and (vi) the protection and restoration of biodiversity and ecosystems. - Social objectives include (i) Health and well-being, (ii) gender diversity and reduced inequalities, (iii) promotion of sustainable economic growth
+Environmental objectives include (i) climate change mitigation, (ii) climate change adaptation, (iii) sustainable use and protection of water and marine resources, (iv) transition to a circular economy, (v) pollution prevention and control, and (vi) the protection and restoration of biodiversity and ecosystems.

+Social objectives include (i) the promotion of gender diversity, (ii) the provision of decent working conditions, and (iii) sustainable communities and societies.